Fatima Whitbread: Personal life

-Whitbread wrote in her 2012 autobiography that she began a personal relationship with Norman shortly after his divorce in 1986.
-In 1993, journalist Cliff Temple investigated claims that members of the Chafford Hundred Athletic Club, which was run by Whitbread and included leading athletes personally managed by her fiancé Norman, received preferential treatment from Norman in his role as promotions officer of the British Athletics Federation (BAF).
-Temple authored an article in The Sunday Times suggesting that there could be a conflict of interests.
-Temple killed himself in January 1994.
-It emerged during the inquest into Temple's death that Norman had threatened and falsely smeared him.
-Norman spread rumours that Temple had sexually harassed Shireen Bailey, whom Temple coached.
-Bailey denied the claims.
-Norman was dismissed from his job as promotions officer for the BAF following the federation's inquiry into the matter.
-The inquest concluded that although the end of Temple's marriage was a contributing factor to his suicide, that the allegations by Norman were the other factor, and had "tipped the balance".
+Whitbread wrote in her 2012 autobiography that she began a personal relationship with Andy Norman shortly after his divorce in 1986.
 In 1997, Whitbread married Norman in Copthorne, West Sussex.
 The couple, who had a son together, divorced in 2006.
 Norman died of a heart attack in 2007.

 Whitbread has published two autobiographies written with Adrianne Blue, Fatima: The Autobiography of Fatima Whitbread in 1988, and Survivor: The Shocking and Inspiring Story of a True Champion in 2012.

 Whitbread is a Christian but, in her own words, "not devout."

 Honours and awards

 Whitbread was runner-up to Nigel Mansell in the 1986 BBC Sports Personality of the Year Awards, and won the title the following year.
 She was named the Sports Writers' Association Sportswoman of the Year in 1986 and 1987.
 She was appointed a Member of the Order of the British Empire (MBE) in the 1987 Birthday Honours, for services to athletics.
+Whitbread received the 2023 BBC Sports Personality of the Year Helen Rollason Award, for "outstanding achievement in the face of adversity".
+She was awarded Freedom of the Borough by the mayor of Thurrock Sue Shinnick and leader of Thurrock Council Lynn Worrall in 2025, alongside her mother Margaret.

+In September 2025, Whitbread was awarded an honorary doctorate by the university of Roehampton.